ar-51/ar-51.github.io/docs/Ubuntu Installation.md

 nav_order: 3
 ---

-# Install Ubuntu - with AR51 pre-installed and configured
+# Installing Ubuntu with Pre-Configured AR51 Mocap Unleash

 {: .no_toc }

-Install Ubuntu OS on the computer - this varient has AR51 Moca unleash software already installed and configured.
+This guide covers installing the Ubuntu OS with AR51 Moca Unleash software already pre-installed and configured.
 {: .fs-6 .fw-300 }

 ---